precice/tutorials/oscillator/README.md

 [1] V. Schüller, B. Rodenberg, B. Uekermann and H. Bungartz, A Simple Test Case for Convergence Order in Time and Energy Conservation of Black-Box Coupling Schemes, in: WCCM-APCOM2022.
 [URL](https://www.scipedia.com/public/Rodenberg_2022a)

-[2] L. Willeke, A preCICE-FMI Runner to couple controller models to PDEs, Master Thesis, University of Stuttgart, 2023 [URL]()
+[2] L. Willeke, A preCICE-FMI Runner to couple controller models to PDEs, Master Thesis, University of Stuttgart, 2023 (Publication pending)